jpuritz/BIO_594_2018/FinalAssignment/EMR_Final_Assignment/EMR_Final_Assignment.md

 # Final Assignment
 ## Erin M. Roberts

+### (5/11/18) Jon: The timing of this project took considerably longer than I predicted as I have never performed an analysis on this many files.
+The bam files generation from bwa finished yesterday and I have tried to move forward quickly, however I have only been able to perform my pipeline up to marking duplicates with PICARD.
+I am going to finish my analysis weekend, but I understand my grade will be affected by not planning the timing correctly.
+Best, Erin

 # Goal: Determine Neutral Population Structure of the eastern oyster *C. virginica* from 9 populations from 4  biogeographic populations on the East coast of the United States.

 # Data set and Additional Files Necessary to perform the analyses